 Get Out Of Debt – Step By Step

-Step 1: Identify the Cause:
+Step 1: Identify The Cause

-Step 2: Implement the Cure:
+Step 2: Implement The Cure

-Once you identify the habits and attitudes that started your debt problems and kept you from solving them, then it is time to apply whatever strategies are necessary to correct those habits:
+It's time to apply whatever strategies are necessary to correct those habits:

 Remember, the goal for this step is to spend less than you earn.
-When you reach this point you will have the monthly savings necessary to begin paying down your debt (as shown in the debt calculator above).
+When you reach this point you will have the monthly savings necessary to begin paying down your debt (as shown in the Debt Calculator above).

-Step 3: Pay Down the Debt
+Step 3: Pay Down The Debt

 Take The First Step And Stick To Your Plan